 Before SCOR will make a replacement housing payment, an inspection of the replacement dwelling must be completed to ensure it is decent, safe, and sanitary, and that it possesses all accessibility features that may be needed by displaced persons with disabilities, which are the standards required by HUD for Replacement Dwelling URA compliance.
 DSS standards are different from Housing Quality Standards (HQS) used for other HUD programs.
-Requirements for DSS housing must meet local housing and occupancy codes and at a minimum, such dwelling must:
+Requirements for DSS housing must meet local housing and occupancy codes.